 If the order of the list is to be retained and duplicates kept, then

-import the given list to the slate, clear the workspace via the GUI,
+import the given list to the slate, clear the workspace via the GUI or by

 and then present the slate with canonically-ordered words and requesting